Arkajyoti10/Cyclistic-Rider-Conversion-Analysis/README.md

 2. Power BI: Interactive dashboarding, DAX measures for KPI tracking and trend analysis
 3. Python (Pandas/Matplotlib/Seaborn): Exploratory Data Analysis (EDA) and complex statistical Vizualization
 ## Data Source
 The data consists of 12 CSV files containing 12 months of historical trip data FY 25-26.
-The data has been made available by Motivate International INC. under this license.
+The data has been made available by Motivate International INC. under the license https://divvybikes.com/data-license-agreement.
+The data sources incur no bias and the data is credible, passing the ROCCC test.